Floriannue/CORApy/readme_florian2.md

 ### Code structure
 - Use zero based indexing -> translate matlab 1 based indexing to 0 based indexing
+- be aware of inplace modifications of for example arrays. use array.copy() if not wanted.
 - Classes start with capital letter: `zonotope` → `Zonotope`
 - Ensure keyword arguments and positional arguments are supported
 - Test files naming: `test_class_method` → test for class.method, `test_class` → class (constructor) test, `test_function` → standalone function test